ejbergdk/avr-shell-cmd/README.md

 # avr-shell-cmd
-Helper functions for creating shell commands on an AVR
+Small helper library for creating shell commands on an AVR.
+Requires a small addition to the linker script.
+THis isn't included here, as the linker script changes depending on which AVR is used.